 Though many words survive, and new words have entered the lexicon of the criminal underworld, the cant is no longer used as it once was.
 But, the legacy of thieves’ cant lives on in people’s desire to escape the constraints of mainstream society’s policing or demarcate their own communities.
 The following argots are direct and indirect descendants of thieves’ cant and their lexical dynamic mirrors the same intention to escape decoding by outsiders.

 Polari can’t be described as a dialect or idiom since it basically consists of words being substituted for others.
-For instance, the phrase "How bona to vada your dolly old eek!" means "How lovely to see your pretty old face!", with bona standing for good/lovely, vada for see, dolly for pretty/pleasant and eek for face.
-This exotic mix of words and terms could be heard on "Round the Horne," a BBC radio comedy show that included the characters Julian and Sandy, played by the actors Hugh Paddick and Kenneth Williams.
-The show juggled heavily with camp innuendo, with the two gay actors playing outrageously flamboyant characters.
+For instance, the phrase “How bona to vada your dolly old eek!” means “How lovely to see your pretty old face!”, with bona standing for good/lovely, vada for see, dolly for pretty/pleasant and eek for face.
+This exotic mix of words and terms could be heard on “Round the Horne,” a BBC radio comedy show that included the characters Julian and Sandy, played by the actors Hugh Paddick and Kenneth Williams.
+The show juggled heavily with camp innuendo, with the two gay actors playing very exaggerated characters.
 The audience became slowly familiar with the lingo, leading to Polari’s surfacing from the underground into the mainstream.
 It was precisely at that moment that it was superseded by a liberationist gay culture.
 Homosexuality was made legal in England in 1967 and with it came a new open culture of sexual assertiveness and visibility.
 Polari, once a survival strategy for an entire community, had lost its raison d’être.
-It needed to be dropped, contaminated as it was with stereotypical bitchiness and a culture of masquerading and shame.
-(Not that shame disappeared altogether, it simply morphed into more subtle manifestations.)

 Polari has also been described as an anti-language.
 Anti-languages are not only vessels for codified and secretive communication, which we could call cryptolects, they are also a linguistic strategy of identitarian demarcation.
 Polari’s lexicon includes a critique of institutions and their representatives (police officers and the law) as well as opposing groups (heterosexuals) and religious systems entrapped in their acidic tones.
 If Polari’s poisonous tongue is something you find appealing, there are apps online you can download which will help you learn the argot.
-Polari seems to be part of a contemporary cultural movement intent on reclaiming old or lost culture and reviving long lost rituals.
-Or maybe it’s merely the fetishization of difference rearing its dubious head again.
+Polari seems to be part of a contemporary cultural movement intent on reclaiming lost culture and reviving long-lost rituals.

 Whatever point of view you take, now you know what the title of that Morrissey album actually means!

-French has also developed its own cants, the most (in)famous of them named Verlan.
+French has also developed its own cants, the most well-known of them being Verlan.
 Verlan is an argot that reverses syllables to create a broken mirror image of the French language.